-☐ Open the Switching > QoS/Priority > Port Configuration dialog. ☐ In the Port priority column, you specify the priority with which the device forwards the data packets received on this port without a VLAN tag. ☐ In the Trust mode column, you specify the criteria the device uses to assign a traffic class to data packets received. ☐ Apply the settings temporarily.
-To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the interface configuration mode of interface $1/1$. vlan priority 3 To assign interface $1/1$ the port priority 3. exit To change to the Configuration mode.
+☐ Open the Switching > QoS/Priority > Port (Configuration dialog. ☐ In the Port priority column, you specify the priority with which the device forwards the data packets received on this port without a VLAN tag. ☐ In the Trust mode column, you specify the criteria the device uses to assign a traffic class to data packets received. ☐ Apply the settings temporarily.
+To do this, click the ✓ button.
+Apply the settings temporarily.
+To do the iis, click trie 🗸 buttori.
+To change to the Privileged EXEC mode. enable - enable configure interface 1/1 To change to the Privileged EXEC mode. enable configure interface 1/1 To change to the Privileged EXEC mode.
+To change to the Configuration mode.
+To change to the interface configuration mode of